 Invest In An Air Purifier

 Run air purifiers with HEPA filters to remove over 99% of particles in the air.
-This includes mold spores and tiny dust particles.
-Some manufacturers have purifiers with specialized filters to remove odors.
+This includes mould spores and tiny dust particles.
+Some manufacturers have purifiers with specialized filters to remove odours.

 Test Your Home’s Air Quality